 The empirical method was used for determining detection limits in a clean matrix.
-In the empirical method, 10 repeat analyses of blank boric acid powder sample are taken with the sample in static position and the standard deviation (a) is determined.
+In the empirical method, 10 repeat analyses of blank boric acid powder samples are taken with the sample in a static position and the standard deviation (a) is determined.
 The Lower Limit of Detection (LLD) is then defined as 3ct.
 The typical LLD is reported here for S in gypsum using an analysis time of 120 sec per measurement.

 ||12 - 17%

 Detection limits are determined in part by the calibration range and analysis time.
 Lower LLD for S can be achieved by calibrating at lower sulfur concentration ranges or increasing the analysis time of each measurement.